 And I love that Elijah did not hear God in the wind breaking the rocks in pieces, nor in the earthqake and fire.
 But Elijah perceived the Divine Presence in a silence so profound it was like gauze touched by the most gentle breeze.

 I love that God is revealed in silence.
-Silence has carried me into a fourth decade of my desert journey.
+Silence has carried me into a sixth decade of my desert journey.
 Silence.
-The beginning, the ending, the middle, the center, the perimeter and beyond the parimeter - silence within, silence without when I rise, when I sleep.
+The beginning, the ending, the middle, the center, the perimeter and beyond the parimeter - silence within, silence without, when I rise, when I sleep.
 Deeper and deeper silence.
 Deeper and deeper love in darkness.
 Where can I go then from your Presence?
 (Psalm 139).